• Skip to primary navigation

 Straining raspberries to make puree.

 To remove all the seeds, I then pressed the fruit through a fine-mesh strainer.
-I really didn’t want any seeds in my smooth and creamy cheesecakes, so I press the fruit puree through the strainer a second time.
+I really didn't want any seeds in my smooth and creamy cheesecakes, so I pressed the fruit puree through the strainer a second time.

 I used this method for my raspberries, blueberries, and blackberries.
 I even tried strawberries, looking for a nice red with which to paint the sentiments onto the conversation hearts.
-I realized the blackberries made the brightest red, so I used it for my paint.
+I realized the blackberries made the brightest red, so I used them for my paint.

 I ended up with a bit more puree than needed to color my cheesecakes, so I just mixed all the extras together and enjoyed a nice glass of juice.